Amazon Macie integration with

 The following procedures explain how to use the Amazon EventBridge console and the AWS Command Line Interface

 (AWS CLI) to create an EventBridge rule for Amazon Macie findings.
-The rule detects events
+The rule detects EventBridge

-that use the event schema and pattern for Macie findings, and sends those events to an
+events that use the event schema and pattern for Macie findings, and it sends those

 AWS Lambda is a compute service that you can use to run code without provisioning or